Raku/Documentable/Definitions.md

 1. A `Perl6::Documentable::Registry` object is created (called `$*DR`).
 2. `process-pod-dir` is called (one per dir: Programs, Language, Type, Native):
-   1. Pod files are read and sorted by `:&sorted-by` (cmp by default).
+   1. Pod files are read and sorted by `:&sorted-by` (cmp by default): ([line](https://github.com/perl6/doc/blob/9f36dae596fb672b1eb8b5901a1c99a5cc9b4567/htmlify.p6#L200)) `sorted-by` is a hash where every key is the name of a Perl6 Type and its value is a number.
+The names are taken from the type-graph file and sorted alphabetically.
+An example can be found [here](https://gist.github.com/antoniogamiz/b11c504439901a82c7497fe6363bbef2).
    2. Each pod file is extracted and `process-pod-source` is called.

 ## Pod file processing